prof-rossetti/gwu-badm-2301-201509/README.md

  Emphasis on uses and applications as well as emerging managerial issues with the potential to reshape the form and function of information systems.

-The course is traditionally comprised of three general themes:
+Subject matter is traditionally organized into three general themes:

  1. Business Problems And Information System Solutions
  * Information Technology Overview